M&M's® Cookies are so cool looking.

 In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter and sugars until light and fluffy (about 2 minutes).
 Scrape down the sides and bottom of the bowl mixture to the creamed mixture and beat just until incorporated.
 (If batter is really soft, cover and refrigerate for 30 to 60 minutes or until firm.)

-tablespoons (40 grams), or an ice cream scoop, form batter into round balls.
+tablespoons (40 grams), or a cookie (ice cream) scoop, form batter into round balls.
 Place six balls of dough on each baking sheet.
 Gently flatten each ball of dough into